pkcool/bssuite-microservices/README.md

 This script runs `mvn package docker:build -DskipTests=true` for all apps, the `app/src/main/docker/Dockerfile` is used by maven-docker plugin to build the docker image.

 Generate a Docker-compose file:

     mkdir docker-compose
     cd docker-compose

     yo jhipster:docker-compose

 And answer the questions.

+To run all apps:

+    docker-compose up

+To shut down all apps:

+    docker-compose down

 ### Run everything